maxlebedev/maleficer/README.md

 # BUGS
     - Found a wall I was able to walk through in the caves.
     - MenuSelection maybe wants to be reset when moving thru menus
-    - Hitting Esc in char select exits game bc we use MenuInputEvent
-        * What's probs most correct is to keep a stack of menus and backtrack
     - Bombs dealing damage to each other loop and break game
         * maybe bombs just can't dmg each other
         * maybe we don't oneshot proc the damage (so, finish death)